๐Ÿง ๐Ÿ’›

 Scenario: The Spilled Project

-Two children.
+Two students.
 An art project spills to the floor.
-One child's project is destroyed.
-The other accidentally knocked it.
+One student's project is destroyed.
+The other accidentally knocked it over.
 Same moment.
 Two completely different inner experiences.

 Benne Hart Says: